GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/flex-box/index.md

 **Authors and contributors** to this community extension: [arthuro555](https://gd.games/arthuro555).

+!!! warning
+    This is an extension made by a community member — but not reviewed by the GDevelop extension team.
+As such, we can't guarantee it meets all the quality standards of official extensions.
+In case of doubt, contact the author to know more about what the extension does or inspect its content before using it.

 ---

 A behavior to position objects using the CSS Flexible Box layout.
 Find more information at https://css-tricks.com/snippets/css/a-guide-to-flexbox/

+Known bugs:

+- This extension leaks memory at scene changes.
+It can result to heavy CPU usage and error messages.

 !!! tip
     Learn [how to install new extensions](/gdevelop5/extensions/search) by following a step-by-step guide.